1. Blog

 “We start reaching for a medicated shampoo when [a dog] is having an allergy flare-up that includes a skin infection because the active ingredients in medicated shampoo can address that,” Wilson says.

-Your veterinarian may recommend a medicated shampoo to provide relief.
-Wilson notes that these prescription options often contain ingredients like chlorhexidine and benzoyl peroxide that are effective for treating moderate to severe cases of itchy skin.
+Your veterinarian may recommend a medicated shampoo with antifungal and/or antiseptic properties to provide relief.
+Wilson notes that these prescription options often contain ingredients like chlorhexidine and benzoyl peroxide, which are effective for treating moderate to severe cases of itchy skin.

 Research published in Veterinary Dermatology found that bathing dogs with a medicated shampoo containing chlorhexidine was as effective as oral antibiotics for clearing up bacterial skin infections.